tony-ou/web_QoE_codebase/README.md

-## A. Step 1: Create Page Load Videos
+## Step 1: Create Page Load Videos
+Because crowdworkers have very different network setup, they have completely different page load experience if we just ask them to load an actual web page.
+Instead, the common techinique is to record a video of page load and let crowdsourced workers rate the quality of page load process shown in the video.

-## B. Step 2: Collect User Ratings on Mturk
+## Step 2: Collect User Ratings on Mturk

-## C. Step 3: Analyze Data
+## Step 3: Analyze Data

 # II.
 Other Resources